-In a separate post, we have written a comprehensive overview of WordPress Themes.
+In another article, we have written a comprehensive overview of WordPress Themes.

-If you haven’t yet discovered themes and what makes themes so revolutionary in terms of website design, then go here to read the article: An Introduction to WP Themes
+If you haven’t yet discovered themes and what makes themes so special, then make sure to check out this article: About WP Themes – A Non-Technical User’s Guide

-In this article, we explain where to look for free and paid themes for your WordPress site.
+In this blog post, we show you where to browse hundreds of free and paid themes for your website or blog.
 You will also learn about the different types of WP theme resources and get tips on how to ensure that you get the right themes for your needs and how to avoid dealing with problems like lack of support and poorly-coded themes.

-As we’ve explained in our previous article, a WordPress theme is a unique type of web template that is used on WordPress-powered websites and designed specifically with WordPress in mind.
+As explained in another post, a theme is a special kind of web template that is used on WordPress-powered websites and designed to work specifically with the WordPress platform in mind.

-Many talented website designers and web design companies create themes for WordPress.
-Consequently, WordPress users can access thousands of exciting themes covering a wide-range of uses.
+Many skilled website designers and website development agencies create themes for WordPress.
+Consequently, WordPress users have access to thousands of uniquely-designed WordPress themes covering a wide-range of applications.

-Let’s say you were to fire up Google and search for the following:
+If you were to go to Google and type key phrases like the following:

 - best free WordPress themes